The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Particle levitation techniques

-The electrodynamic (Paul) trap was invented in the 1950s by Prof. Wolfgang Paul and his coworkers at the University of Bonn, Germany \cite{Paul58, Paul90, Ghosh95, Major05}.
-The device was the subject of a patent awarded in 1954, for a three dimensional (3D) quadrupole ion trap (QIT) which consists of a ring electrode and two endcap electrodes \cite{Paul58, Werth08, March09}.
-By applying a RF potential to the ring electrode a quadrupole trapping field is produced in all three dimensions.
+The electrodynamic (Paul) trap was invented in the 1950s by Prof. Wolfgang Paul and his co-workers at the University of Bonn \cite{Paul58}.
+The device was the subject of a patent awarded in 1954, for a 3D quadrupole ion trap (QIT) which consists of a ring electrode and two endcap electrodes \cite{Werth08, March09}.
+By applying a RF potential to the ring electrode, a quadrupole trapping field is produced in all three dimensions.
 A sketch of a QIT is shown in Fig.~\ref{PaulWerth}.
-Many other kinds of QITs exist, most notably the 2D linear ion trap with quadrupole potential in the radial plane and a d.c. field for axial trapping.
+Many other kinds of QITs exist, most notably the 2D linear ion trap with a quadrupole potential in the radial plane and a d.c. field for axial trapping.
 The quadrupole ion trap is a remarkably versatile mass spectrometer that is capable of multiple stages of mass selection (tandem mass spectrometry), high sensitivity, and moderate mass resolution and mass range.
-In combination with electrospray ionization (ESI), the QIT is widely used for the study of polar molecules such as peptides and proteins \cite{Sny19}.
+In combination with electrospray ionization (ESI), the QIT is widely used to investigate polar molecules such as peptides and proteins \cite{Sny19}.

-Electrically charged particles and ions levitated in oscillating radiofrequency (RF) fields represent a special class of physical systems, where classical and quantum effects \cite{Werth09, Haro13} compel to establish a dynamical equilibrium as they weight each other.
-Classical particle dynamics in a Paul trap is characterized by Mathieu equations \cite{Major05, Baril74, March97}.
+Electrically charged particles and ions levitated in oscillating RF fields represent a special class of physical systems, where classical and quantum effects \cite{Haro10, Werth09} compel to establish a dynamical equilibrium as they weight each other.
+Classical particle dynamics in a Paul trap is characterized by Mathieu equations \cite{Baril74, March05}.
 The stable solutions of the Mathieu equation are found by employing the Floquet theory \cite{Major05}.
 Rapid trapping field oscillations generate an effective Kapitza-Dirac potential that restrains the motion of electrically charged ions to a well defined region of space, which leads to a quasi-equilibrium distribution \cite{Aku14}.
-A picture of a three-dimensional (3D) Paul or Penning trap is given in Fig.~\ref{PaulWerth} \cite{Blaum08, Werth09}.
-We do not discuss stability and solutions of the Mathieu equation, as the subject is widely covered in the literature \cite{Ghosh95, Major05, Werth08, Werth05a, March05}.
+A picture of a 3D Paul or Penning trap is given in Fig.~\ref{PaulWerth} \cite{Bla08, Werth09}.
+We do not discuss stability and solutions of the Mathieu equation because the subject is widely covered in literature \cite{Major05, Werth08, March05}.